 - Participating companies from previous years’ Venture’Challenge may participate, but previous Venture’Challenge winners are ineligible unless the business being presented is substantially different.

-- All entries are subject to filing a completed application form and payment of the entry fee prior to the application deadline of noon, May 1, 2017, and are subject to acceptance by a review committee.
+- All entries are subject to filing a completed application form and payment of the entry fee prior to the application deadline of 10:00 pm, May 3, 2017, and are subject to acceptance by a review committee.
 Paid entry fees for applications not accepted will be refunded.

 Randy returns again as LaunchPad’s chief bootcamp leader.
 He has been working in the startup venture space since 1992, when he started the first ISP in Alberta.